harrisonlab/fusarium/pathogen/orthology/F.oxysporum_fsp.cepae_pathogen_vs_non-pathogen_orthology.md

 ```
-[1] 11655 <- non-pathogen orthogroups (5 non-pathogens)
+  [1]  <- non-pathogen orthogroups (5 non-pathogens)
-[1] 11442 <- pathogen orthogroups (3 pathogens)
+  [1]  <- pathogen orthogroups (3 pathogens)
-[1] "A28"
-[1] "The total number of orthogroups and singleton genes in this isolate:  13739"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2084"
-[1] "The total number of singleton genes not in the venn diagram:  389"
-[1] "CB3"
-[1] "The total number of orthogroups and singleton genes in this isolate:  13615"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1960"
-[1] "The total number of singleton genes not in the venn diagram:  372"
-[1] "PG"
-[1] "The total number of orthogroups and singleton genes in this isolate:  13583"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1928"
-[1] "The total number of singleton genes not in the venn diagram:  474"
   [1] "Fus2"
-[1] "The total number of orthogroups and singleton genes in this isolate:  14008"
+  [1] "The total number of orthogroups and singleton genes in this isolate:  13845"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2566"
+  [1] "The total number of orthogroups and singleton genes not in the venn diagram:  2411"
-[1] "The total number of singleton genes not in the venn diagram:  369"
+  [1] "The total number of singleton genes not in the venn diagram:  293"
   [1] "125"
-[1] "The total number of orthogroups and singleton genes in this isolate:  14002"
+  [1] "The total number of orthogroups and singleton genes in this isolate:  13975"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2560"
+  [1] "The total number of orthogroups and singleton genes not in the venn diagram:  2541"
-[1] "The total number of singleton genes not in the venn diagram:  331"
+  [1] "The total number of singleton genes not in the venn diagram:  343"
   [1] "A23"
-[1] "The total number of orthogroups and singleton genes in this isolate:  13640"
+  [1] "The total number of orthogroups and singleton genes in this isolate:  13616"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2198"
+  [1] "The total number of orthogroups and singleton genes not in the venn diagram:  2182"
-[1] "The total number of singleton genes not in the venn diagram:  258"
+  [1] "The total number of singleton genes not in the venn diagram:  257"
   [1] "A13"
-[1] "The total number of orthogroups and singleton genes in this isolate:  13355"
+  [1] "The total number of orthogroups and singleton genes in this isolate:  13333"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1700"
+  [1] "The total number of orthogroups and singleton genes not in the venn diagram:  1706"
-[1] "The total number of singleton genes not in the venn diagram:  644"
+  [1] "The total number of singleton genes not in the venn diagram:  647"
   [1] "fo47"
-[1] "The total number of orthogroups and singleton genes in this isolate:  14288"
+  [1] "The total number of orthogroups and singleton genes in this isolate:  14272"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2633"
+  [1] "The total number of orthogroups and singleton genes not in the venn diagram:  2645"
-[1] "The total number of singleton genes not in the venn diagram:  1362"
+  [1] "The total number of singleton genes not in the venn diagram:  1363"
   NULL
 ```